ibexa/documentation-developer/docs/api/rest_api_usage.md

 ### Response headers

-A resource's response may contain meta-data in its HTTP headers.
+A resource's response may contain metadata in its HTTP headers.

 The `Allow` response header for [`OPTIONS` method](#options-method) was previously seen.